 Logs use a binary Merkle Hash Tree for efficient auditing.
 The hashing algorithm used by each log is expected to be specified as part of the metadata relating to that log.
 We have established a registry of acceptable algorithms, see Section 7.2.
-The hashing algorithm in use is referred to as HASH throughout this document.
+The hashing algorithm in use is referred to as HASH throughout this document and the size of its output in bytes as HASH_SIZE.
 The input to the Merkle Tree Hash is a list of data entries; these entries will be hashed to form the leaves of the Merkle Hash Tree.
-The output is a single 32-byte Merkle Tree Hash.
-Given an ordered list of n inputs, $D[n] = \{d(0), d(1), \ldots, d(n-1)\}$, the Merkle Tree Hash (MTH) is thus defined as follows:
+The output is a single HASH_SIZE Merkle Tree Hash.
+Given an ordered list of n inputs, D[n] = {d(0), d(1), ..., d(n-1)}, the Merkle Tree Hash (MTH) is thus defined as follows: